cjhnbls/pipelinedb-doc-cn/installation.rst

 	pipeline-server -D <data directory>

-To connect to a running server, the :code:`pipeline` command can be used:
+To connect to a running server using the default database "pipeline", the :code:`pipeline` command can be used:

 .. code-block:: pipeline

-	pipeline
+	pipeline pipeline

 `PostgreSQL's`_ standard client, :code:`psql`, can also be used to connect to PipelineDB.
 Note that PipelineDB's default port is :code:`6543`: